hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 ## Authentication Workflow

-There are two authentication types present in the aws backend: ec2 (which was formerly the only type supplied in the aws-ec2 auth backend) and iam.
+There are two authentication types present in the aws backend: `ec2` and `iam`.
+Based on how you attempt to authenticate, Vault will determine if you are attempting to use the `ec2` or `iam` type.
 Each has a different authentication workflow, and each can solve different use cases.
 See the section on comparing the two auth methods below to help determine which method is more appropriate for your use cases.

 ### EC2 Authentication Method